nealcaren/SOCI101/_sources/applications/dotmap.md

-# Racial Dot Map and Segregation
+# Racial Dot Map
 ![People moving in vehicles](../images/REALWORLD7_FIG07_CO.jpg)

-As we discussed intthis lesson, racial and ethnic segregation is an important aspect of the American landscape.
+As we discussed in this lesson, racial and ethnic segregation is an important aspect of the American landscape.
 In this exercise, you will examine different patterns of segregation found in metropolitan areas.

 ## Description